WBNcoder/Selenium/README.md

 # SeleniumOpenBrowser
-This program enables opening of a browser using Selenium on gradle build but without having to download indivial webdrivers.
+This program enables opening of a browser using Selenium on gradle build but without having to download individual webdrivers.
 Dependencies on this project are selenium 4.9.0 testng 6.14.3